rjhilgefort/driver-trip-stats/README.md

 - Side-effects are relegated to the "edges" of the application, which in this case is the `app` module and `load` module.
 - I decided to not use Algebreic Data Types (ADTs) in this application to reduce complexity for those unfamiliar with Monads and Functors.
 - Because of the above decision, I did not use Sanctuary, and instead just leveraged Ramda as my FP library of choice.
 This meant I needed to do typechecking by hand (so to speak)(see below).
-- Every function is curried so that it may be partially applied and composed.
+- Every function is curried so that it may be partially applied and composed (unless not deemed necessary).

 ## Structure